Comfort and Convenience

 At AMMC, our goal is to help healthy mothers deliver healthy babies.
 That's why, right from the start of your pregnancy through delivery and beyond, our highly skilled medical staff will give you and your baby all the personal attention and care you need.

 And, at Arkansas Methodist, we are pleased to offer a Women's Services Educator who specializes in prenatal education to include childbirth preparation, breastfeeding and infant safety as well as lactation services that include inpatient and outpatient consultations.
-Pat Dennis, RN, BSN, IBCLC is certified as a lactation consultant, lamaze childbirth educator and a child passenger safety technician.
-For more information on classes Pat teaches, visit the Find an Event tab through this website or click here.
+Shawna McMinn, RN, IBCLC teaches these classes.
+For more information,, visit the Find an Event tab through this website or click here.

-Arkansas Methodist Medical Center is a Bronze Safe Sleep Hospital.
+Arkansas Methodist Medical Center is a Gold Safe Sleep Champion.
 Based on the facility's commitment to best practices and education on infant safe sleep, the hospital earned this recognition and is one of the first in the state of Arkansas to receive the title.